amey-kale/chatApp/README.md

 # chatApp
-This is a free to us python based chat application.
+This is a free to use python based chat application.